-If a public water system has fewer than five drinking water taps that can be used for human consumption and that meet the sample site criteria of subdivision (a)(1)(iii) of this section to reach the required number of sample sites listed in the following table, the system may collect at least one sample from each tap and then collect additional samples from those taps on different days during the monitoring period to meet the required number of sites; or, with written State approval, collect fewer samples provided that all taps that can be used for human consumption are sampled.
+If a public water system has fewer than five drinking water taps that can be used for human consumption and that meet the sample site criteria of subparagraph (1)(iii) of this subdivision to reach the required number of sample sites listed in the following table, the system may collect at least one sample from each tap and then collect additional samples from those taps on different days during the monitoring period to meet the required number of sites; or, with written State approval, collect fewer samples provided that all taps that can be used for human consumption are sampled.
 The State must approve this reduction of the minimum number of samples in writing based on a request from the system or onsite verification by the State.
 The State must specify sampling locations when a system is conducting reduced monitoring.
 A public water system may also apply to the State in writing to substitute non-first-draw samples.
 Such systems must collect as many first-draw samples from appropriate taps as possible and identify sampling times and locations that would likely result in the longest standing time for the remaining sites.

 Population Served Standard Monitoring Reduced Monitoring

 Number of Sites Number of Sites

->100,000 100 50
+<100,000 100 50

 10,001 to 100,000 60 30

 3,301 to 10,000 40 20

 501 to 3,300 20 10

-101 to 500 10 5
+101-500 10 5

-≤100 5 5
+< 100 5 5

+(b) Standard monitoring.

-- (b) Standard Monitoring.
-Required samples shall be collected during six-month monitoring periods, beginning January 1 or July 1 of each calendar year. - (1) All systems shall monitor during each six-month monitoring period until: - (i) the system exceeds the lead or copper action level and is therefore required to implement the corrosion control treatment requirements under section 5-1.41, in which case the system shall continue standard monitoring; or - (ii) the system is deemed to have optimized corrosion control in accordance with section 5-1.41(b) in which case the system may reduce monitoring in accordance with subdivision (c) of this section - (2) Monitoring after installation of corrosion control and/or source water treatment.
-Any system which installs corrosion control treatment or source water treatment shall monitor during each six-month monitoring period following the installation of treatment with the first monitoring period to begin either January 1 or July 1, whichever comes first. - (i) Any system which installs source water treatment pursuant to section 5-1.45(a)(2)(i) shall monitor during two consecutive six-month monitoring periods by the date specified in section 5-1.45(a)(2)(ii). - (3) Monitoring after State designates water quality parameter values for optimal corrosion control.
-After the State designates the values for water quality parameters under section 5-1.41(f), the system shall monitor during each six-month monitoring period following designation of water quality parameter values with the first monitoring period to begin either January 1 or July 1, whichever comes first.
+Required samples shall be collected during six-month monitoring periods, beginning January 1st or July 1st of each calendar year.

+- (1) All systems shall monitor during each six-month monitoring period until: - (i) the system exceeds the lead or copper action level and is therefore required to implement the corrosion control treatment requirements under section 5-1.41, of this subpart in which case the system shall continue standard monitoring in accordance with paragraph (b)(2) of this section; or - (ii) the system is deemed to have optimized corrosion control in accordance with section 5-1.41(b) of this Subpart in which case the system may reduce monitoring in accordance with subdivision (c) of this section. - (2) Monitoring after installation of corrosion control and/or source water treatment.
+Any system which installs corrosion control treatment or source water treatment shall monitor during each six-month monitoring period following the installation of treatment with the first monitoring period to begin either January 1st or July 1st, whichever comes first. - (i) Any system which installs source water treatment pursuant to section 5-1.45(a)(2)(i) of this Subpart shall monitor during two consecutive six-month monitoring periods by the date specified in section 5-1.45(a)(2)(ii) of this Subpart. - (3) Monitoring after State designates water quality parameter values for optimal corrosion control.
+After the State designates the values for water quality parameters under section 5-1.41(f) of this Subpart, the system shall monitor during each six-month monitoring period following designation of water quality parameter values with the first monitoring period to begin either January 1st or July 1st, whichever comes first.